-Intensive 2-year PgDip to train Physician Associates to work as part of the medical team in the diagnosis and management of patients.
+Intensive 2-year MSc course to train Physician Associates to work as part of the medical team in the diagnosis and management of patients.

 A Physician Associate is a healthcare professional trained in the medical model to work with the medical team in order to deliver medical care to patients.
 PAs work under the supervision of a doctor in a range of specialities in both primary and secondary care.
 PAs are trained to take medical histories, carry out physical examinations, formulate diagnosis, request and interpret tests and investigations, undertake procedures and develop treatment and management plans.

 This intensive programme is delivered over 2 years.
-Year 1 is mainly theoretical and University based (5 days/ week) with 1 day per week in general practice (~100hrs).
+Year 1 is mainly theoretical and University based (5 days/ week) with 1 day per week in the clinical setting at designated points in the year.
 Year 2 is mainly spent on clinical attachment with one day every 10 weeks back in University.
 Students will develop a sound knowledge base in clinical medicine and develop comprehensive clinical examination skills which form the basis of their generalist medical education enabling them to enter work in any medical speciality.
-From that point, they develop the specialist knowledge required to progress their careers and care for patients
+From that point, they develop the specialist knowledge required to progress their careers and care for patients.